Information for Students

 Depending upon the judge, an extern may also have the opportunity to observe the judge’s day-to-day routine and discuss with him/her the issues and problems that judges confront.
 Take advantage of this prestigious learning opportunity while enhancing your marketability in the legal world.

 Find your own judicial externship: Students can find their own externship through posts made by individual chambers on the Career Services Management System 12twenty* or get placed with judges in various divisions via the Cook County application.
 In the Summer, students can also apply to judges via the Just the Beginning - A Pipeline Organization, and applications typically close by the end of January each year.
-We will also post any opportunites for externships below.
+We will also post any opportunities for externships below.

-Cover Letter and Resume Guidance: Below are short guides on to help you prepare your cover letter and resume:
+Below are short guides on to help you prepare your cover letter and resume:

 Cover Letter Guide